e-mason03/blog/src/posts/2025-10-18-everything-i-learned-in-cs-introduction.md

 ---
 layout: base.njk
-title: "Everything I Learned in CS at UT Austin"
+title: "Everything I Learned in CS at UT Austin: Introduction"
 description: "The introduction to a series of essays reviewing my degree in computer science."
 date: 2025-10-18
 tags: posts